GreySole/Spooder/README.md

 Each subscription can be handled in any combination of ways like events.
 The only difference is being able to send event data straight to an overlay like an alertbox.
 Send to plugin doesn't have a field for event name as it is already named as the event subscribed (e.g. channel.follow).

 channel.channel_points_custom_reward_redemption.add and update are needed to link custom rewards to Spooder events.
 That won't need any handler enabled on the EventSub tab.

+# Connecting to OBS
+Check out Deck Mode in the Web UI and you'll find the OBS Remote.
+Enter your OBS machine's info to connect.
+Spooder connects to OBS on the backend with a custom OSC front to control it.
+The controls are pretty basic now, but there's more to come.

 # The Mod UI
 If you've set up both external tunnels in the Config, you can share the web tunnel link to your mods as it is with '/mod' at the end of it.
 The Mod UI will ask your mods for authorization and will check to see if they are a mod on your channel.
 Once authorized, your mods have access to Spooder's locks, blacklist, and plugin utilities in a simple GUI.
 This interface is also themable and mods can synchronize their themes across all their devices connected.
 So a mod can login on desktop to edit their theme and then login on mobile.
 Click sync on desktop to synchronize the desktop's settings with the mobile's settings.